by Jack Norris, RD

 Introduction

-Hair loss among women is not an unusual problem.
-In one study, 34% of women from Japan, the USA, and the UK reported increased hair loss compared to 5 years earlier.
-The reasons for hair loss are complicated and can vary from person to person.
-Thus, it is important to see a doctor who can diagnose the specific problem.
+The reasons for hair loss are complicated and can vary from person to person, so it’s important to see a doctor who can diagnose the specific problem.

 Hair Loss and Nutrition